Integrated KVM-over-IP Solution for Remote Equipment

 Available in USB and PS2 models, the unique low-power design enables Spider to be powered directly from the attached server, with no external power supply required.* A redundant power supply option is available.

 * In cases where the target server cannot supply enough power to Spider, or power is not persistent through reboots, the optional power supply may be required.

 Spider’s unique dual-Ethernet port design takes advantage of Lantronix SwitchPort+ integrated Ethernet switch technology.
 SwitchPort+ enables flexible, cost-effective add-as-you-grow scalability by cascading multiple units together through a single Ethernet connection.
 This allows all OOB interfaces to be accessed from one IP connection with superior video quality and exceptional mouse tracking performance.
 Best of all, it requires no client software.

-As part of the Lantronix IT management family of products, Spiders can be easily integrated into a total remote OOB management strategy including serial console management (award-winning Lantronix SLC), remote power management (Lantronix SLP), and consolidated management access including auto-discovery, access control and logical device grouping (Lantronix SLM).
+As part of the Lantronix Out of Band Management (OOBM) family of products, Spiders can be easily integrated into a total remote OOB management strategy including serial console management (award-winning Lantronix SLC), remote power management (Lantronix SLP – Phase Out), and consolidated management access including auto-discovery, access control and logical device grouping (Lantronix SLM).